Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Step 3: Tighten only where it matters (avoid blanket cuts)

 Blanket cuts feel efficient.
-They are usually sloppy.
+They’re usually sloppy.

 On unit-price work, the bid total moves because a handful of pay items move.
 Your goal is to identify the high-impact items and only adjust where you have signal.